awslabs/aws-sdk-kotlin/TEMP-V1Dot5-Announcment.md

 ## Target release date

 The **AWS SDK for Kotlin** aligns its minor version releases to follow shortly after minor version releases of the Kotlin language.
-Currently, SDK **v1.5** is scheduled to be released shortly after Kotlin 2.2, likely late in November, 2025.
+Currently, SDK **v1.5** is scheduled to be released shortly after Kotlin 2.2, likely late in May 2025.
 See JetBrains' [**Kotlin releases** documentation](https://kotlinlang.org/docs/releases.html) for more information.

 ## Breaking changes